 Cost: $25/month for the basic version

 This is my Pinterest life-saver!
-It takes some time filling up your Pinterest boards with Pins, but then BoardBooster* will recycle your Pins (as long as you change the settings), and you can schedule Pins to go to different boards at various times per day.
+It takes some time filling up your Pinterest boards with Pins, but then Tailwind* will recycle or “loop” your Pins, and you can schedule Pins to go to different boards at various times per day.
 There’s a lot of customization options.

 The real benefit to this kind of social media automation is that you can get your own posts automated to be Pinned, and then spend more time Pinning from other websites in real time.